-The current mission of the ETTP is to reindustrialize and reuse site assets through leasing of vacated facilities and incorporation of commercial industrial organizations as partners in the ongoing environmental restoration (ER), decontamination and decommissioning (D&D), waste treatment and disposal, and diffusion technology development activities.
+CROET leases portions of ETTP, and then subleases these federally owned properties to business and industry.
+The ETTP mission is to reindustrialize and reuse site assets through leasing of vacated facilities and incorporation of commercial industrial organizations as partners in the ongoing environmental restoration (ER), decontamination and decommissioning (D&D), waste treatment and disposal, and diffusion technology development activities.